bajamircea/cpp-play/README.md

-The reproduction code in `src/repro_test/main.cpp` shows the problem if compiled with the Microsoft C++ compiler with the flags `/std:c++20 /fsanitize=address` (see below for sample outputs of the address sanitizer).
+The reproduction code in `src/repro_test/main.cpp` shows the problem if compiled with the Microsoft C++ compiler with the flags `/std:c++20 /fsanitize=address` (see below for sample outputs of the address sanitizer when the executable is run).

 The reproduction code pattern is:
 ```cpp